nazzak/DataOpsDemo/README.md

 # DataOps demo
-This repository is **in construction**, I started it while staying at home during coronavirus period, it will describe how to automate data ingestion, analytics and feedback loop via DevOps / DataOps
+This repository is **in construction**, I started it while staying at home during coronavirus period, it will describe how to automate data ingestion, analytics and feedback loop via DevOps / DataOps.
-No FinOps will be considered here, instead I will use several different stack even if I don't need all of them, just to demonstrate integration between technology
+No FinOps will be considered here, instead I will use several stack even if I don't need all of them, just to demonstrate integration between technologies

 ## Business requirements
-Our goal here is to know more about Vanves (city where I am living) and Cloud providers (news, release, interesting blogs, outage)
+Our goal here is to know more about Vanves (city where I am living) and Cloud providers (news, release, interesting blogs)

 ## Technical requirements
-This demo will focus on DataOps approach, so every component will be stored in [Github](https://github.com/mlanciau/DataOpsDemo), I will the same GCP project with prefix naming convention (-dev, -prod, but you can have several GCP project for dev, int, preprod and prod if you prefer), all installation and initialisation will be done automatically by [Cloud Build](https://cloud.google.com/cloud-build) (10x easier than Jenkins)
+This demo will focus on DataOps approach, so every component will be stored in [Github](https://github.com/mlanciau/DataOpsDemo), I will use the same GCP project with prefix naming convention (-dev, -prod, but you can have different GCP projects for dev, int, preprod and prod if you prefer), all installation and initialisation will be done automatically by [Cloud Build](https://cloud.google.com/cloud-build) (10x easier than Jenkins)

 ## Technology used